MicrosoftDocs/azure-docs/articles/azure-functions/dotnet-isolated-process-guide.md

 :::code language="csharp" source="~/azure-functions-dotnet-worker/samples/SampleApp/Http/HttpFunction.cs" range="19-20" :::

-Use various method of `ILogger` to write various log levels, such as `LogWarning` or `LogError`.
+Use various methods of `ILogger` to write various log levels, such as `LogWarning` or `LogError`.
 To learn more about log levels, see the [monitoring article](functions-monitoring.md#log-levels-and-categories).

 An [`ILogger`](/dotnet/api/microsoft.extensions.logging.ilogger?view=dotnet-plat-ext-5.0) is also provided when using [dependency injection](#dependency-injection).